Last Updated: February 8, 2026 | All Prices Independently Verified

 Understanding IPTV pricing is more complicated than looking at a single monthly number.
 Providers structure their plans differently, hide costs in different places, and offer varying levels of value depending on which billing cycle you choose.
 Some providers that appear cheap on a monthly basis become expensive over time, while providers that seem pricier upfront deliver dramatically better value when you factor in features, connections, and annual discounts.

-This guide breaks down IPTV pricing from every angle.
-We cover monthly plans, annual plans, per-channel costs, per-screen costs, long-term total costs, hidden fees to watch out for, and a thorough comparison against traditional cable television.
-Every price listed on this page was verified through actual purchases during our testing period.
-No provider-supplied pricing data was used.
+This guide breaks down IPTV pricing from every angle — monthly plans, annual plans, per-channel cost analysis, per-screen cost breakdowns, long-term total cost projections, hidden fees to watch out for, and a head-to-head comparison against traditional cable television.
+All pricing figures are sourced from publicly published provider pages.

 Monthly billing is the most flexible option but also the most expensive per month.
 It allows you to try a provider without a long-term commitment, cancel anytime, and switch providers easily.
 Here is what each of our recommended providers charges on a month-to-month basis.